libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 ## XCode

+**NOTE:** It's recommended that you build libgit2 as a static library for Xcode projects.
+This simplifies distribution significantly.

 Your search paths will need to be modified to include the location of the libgit2 headers and binaries.
 In Xcode 5, open the project node, open the `Build Settings` tab, make sure all settings are shown, and look for `Header Search Paths`: